AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *13th level Order of the Shiftstalkers feature*
 </br>
-Your distrust of yokai allures empowers you and your allies.
-Whenever a creature attempts to charm you or an ally of you within 30 feet they must attempt a Wisdom Saving Throw against your Rite Save DC.
-If they fail the Saving Throw the charm attempt fails and they take Psychic damage equal to a two roles of your Rite Die.
+Your disgust to the allures of Yokai emboldens you and your allies.
+Whenever a creature attempts to Charm you or an ally of you within 30 feet they must attempt a Wisdom Saving Throw against your Rite Save DC.
+If they fail the Saving Throw the Charm attempt fails and they take Psychic damage equal to a two roles of your Rite Die.

 #### Devour Soul